Gkicks/chuckles-comedy-club/README.md

 ![Screenshot of code used for automatic redirect](assets/readme-images/credit-auto-redirect-thankyou.png)

-I adapted this code, from the website <https://www.tutorialspoint.com/How-to-automatically-redirect-a-Web-Page-to-another-URL> to automatically divert the user from the page thankyou.html, to index.html, after five seconds
+I adapted this code, from the website <https://www.tutorialspoint.com/How-to-automatically-redirect-a-Web-Page-to-another-URL> to automatically divert the user from the page thankyou.html, to index.html, after five seconds.
+However, I then chose to remove this functionality after it bringing up an error in the Wave validation.

 ## Content